raw-at/IPL-Stats-Dashboard/README.md

 ### Approach For The Task
 1. No Back-End :

-In This Approach I can easily modify the table as per my own need and can show it to the front-end.I didn't follow this approach as this is not the right approch as this approch is not scable and highly static in nature.
+In This Approach I can easily modify the table as per my own need and can show it to the front-end.I didn't follow this approach as this is not the right approach for scalable applications.

 2. Back-End with Restful API'S :